Offscreen Rendering to Image File

 Data Upload

 Having completed initialization, we need to pass the large vector of vertex data we generated earlier into our Offscreen object.
-We pass it in with setData
+We pass it in with setData:

 1